-Twice a year, Mennonite Creation Care Network calls the congregations in its network to shared practices that could be embraced by many people.
+Twice a year, Mennonite Creation Care Network calls the congregations in its network to shared practices that many people could do wherever they are.
 You may wish to connect the January to June suggestions to Earth Day and the July to December suggestions to the Season of Creation in September.